- First Name

 - About Me

-I am Professor of History and Core Faculty in Gender and Sexuality Studies at Davidson College.
+I am the James B. Duke Professor of History and Core Faculty in Gender and Sexuality Studies at Davidson College.
 My research and teaching explore questions around gender, culture, and history in modern Europe and especially France from the late 18th century through the mid 20th century.
 How did late capitalist French society represent and navigate cultural change by reworking traditional tropes of masculinity, femininity, labor taste, craft, and honor?
 My research interests cover three overlapping French historical moments – the fin de siècle, the belle époque, and the après-guerre.

 - Recent Publications

 Working Girls: Sex, Taste, and Reform in the Parisian Garment Trades, 1880-1919 (Oxford, 2019)

 Colette’s Republic: Work, Gender, and Popular Culture in France, 1870-1914 (New York: Berghahn Books, 2009).

 “Sa coquetterie tue la faim”: Garment workers, lunch reform, and the Parisian picturesque, 1882-1933,” French Historical Studies Vol. 38, No. 2 (Spring 2015).

 “Le corps triomphant: La culture physique et le nu au music-hall, 1900-1914.”
 Cahier Colettte. eds.
 Gérard Bonal and Frédéric Maget (Paris: Éditions de l’Herne, 2011) 98-104.

 “Mimi Pinson Goes to War: Taste, Class, and Gender in France, 1900-1918,” Gender & History, 23:1, 2011.